 WIS Core Network

 3.2(1).1 The Commission noted the successful migration of the Regional Meteorological Data Communications Network (RMDCN) and WIS Core Network to the next generation RMDCN (RMDCN NG).
 It expressed its appreciation to ECMWF for managing the migration and for continuing its support of this important component of WIS.
 It noted however, that the Global Information System Centre (GISC) Brasilia and GISC Iran were still not connected to the WIS Core Network.
-In particular, the supplier of the RMDCN NG based in the United Kingdom of Great Britain and Northern Ireland, was unable to obtain an export licence for installing the RMDCN NG at GISC Tehran on the grounds of international sanctions against the Islamic Republic of Iran.
-Noting the importance of a fully connected WIS Core Network for the free and unrestricted exchange of information to all National Meteorological and Hydrological Services (NMHSs) basic services, the Commission adopted recommendation .
+In particular, the supplier of the RMDCN NG for reasons that are beyond the ability of CBS to influence.
+Noting the importance of a fully connected WIS Core Network for the free and unrestricted exchange of information to all National Meteorological and Hydrological Services (NMHSs) basic services, the Commission adopted recommendation 3.2(1)/1 (CBS-Ext.(2014)) – Critical Role of WIS Networks.

+3.2(1).1bis The Commission requests ICT-ISS, in collaboration with GISC Tehran, to assist them in the design and implementation of an affordable, interim solution to allow Iran to connect to the WIS Core Network as fully as possible.

 3.2(1).2 The Commission noted the progress with piloting IPv6.
 It noted that the requirement for IPv6 will most likely be driven by Members’ user communities rather than to support information exchange between NMHSs.
 It encouraged Members with the appropriate capability to participate in the IPv6 Pilot.